onlyloveyd/LazyOrgView/README.md

 # LazyOrgView
-A Simple Realization or OrgView Because I cannot find a valid solution unless Google OrgChart and some OrgChart.js.
+A Simple Realization of OrgView Because I cannot find a valid solution unless Google OrgChart and some OrgChart.js.

 [中文版](http://www.onlyloveyd.cn/article/37)